Mittelgebirge

-A Mittelgebirge (/de/; German: Mittel, "middle or mid"; Gebirge, "mountains or mountainous area") is a type of relatively low mountain range or highland area typical of the geography of central Europe, especially central and southern Germany; it refers to something between rolling low hill country or Hügelland and a proper mountain range (Gebirge or Hochgebirge) like the High Alps.
+A Mittelgebirge (from German Mittel 'middle, mid' and Gebirge 'mountains, mountainous area', /de/) is a type of relatively low mountain range or highland area typical of the geography of central Europe, especially central and southern Germany; it refers to something between rolling hill country or Hügelland and a serrated or more prominent mountain range (Gebirge or Hochgebirge) like the High Alps.

 Characteristics

 The term is not precise, but typically refers to topography where the peaks rise at least 200 m to 500 m above the surrounding terrain (as opposed to above sea level).
 The summits usually do not reach the tree line and were not glaciated after the last glacial period.
 In contrast, Hochgebirge is used to refer to mountain ranges rising above approximately 1500 m to 1800 m.
 The delineation corresponds with the differentation between Montane and Alpine level according to altitudinal zonation.

 Mittelgebirge ranges

 In the plural, die Mittelgebirge (as opposed to the singular, das Mittelgebirge), sometimes qualified as die deutschen Mittelgebirge, usually refers to the Central Uplands of Germany which is a belt of low mountain ranges or hills between the Northern Lowland and the Bavarian Alpine Foreland.

 The ranges stretch from the North German Plain up to the Alps in the south.
 The northern limitation is marked by the Mittelgebirge threshold (Mittelgebirgsschwelle), running from the Belgian Ardennes in the west along the Rhenish Massif, the Rhön and Harz Mountains, the Thuringian Forest and the Fichtel Mountains to the Bohemian Massif on the Czech border, including the Bavarian Forest and the Ore Mountains, leading to the Bohemian Forest and to the Sudetes (Note: Due to its high vertical extent above the tree line (400 m in the Giant Mountains) and the existence of up to four altitudinal vegetation belts the Sudetes are considered a Mittelgebirge with some characteristics proper of high mountains.) in the east.

 In the southwest, the Upper Rhine Plain stretches up to the Swiss border at Basel, accompanied by the South German Scarplands including the Odenwald range and the Black Forest, as well as the Swabian Jura and its eastern continuation, the Franconian Jura.
 Left of the Upper Rhine, the North French Scarplands reach from the Palatinate and the Vosges Mountains down to the Paris Basin.